Introduction to our Foundation course

 Management skills have assumed great importance all over the world.
 And rightly so.
 At this stage, it will not be necessary to teach the students a lot of theory, mathematics, models, and graphs.
 Here, the emphasis will be on simple management skills for everyday use in life such as how to manage one’s various responsibilities; how to set priorities; how to increase efficiency; how to plan one’s work; and, very important, how to manage time.
 This training will help the student to absorb these skills so as to make one’s personality and work more impressive and oneself more efficient.
 It may include classroom teaching as well as be conducting outdoor management games.

 Leadership skills do not mean leadership in the political sense.
 It means taking initiative in every work in hand in all walks of life; doing things on one’s own; and cultivating traits necessary for achieving success.
 Just as this leadership is not political leadership, it is also not leading other persons or groups.
 It is leading oneself.
 This is a vital skill to be acquired during the training.

 The Foundation Course will introduce the students to various educational and professional courses.
 Today, there is a general misconception that only certain educational courses like engineering and medicine, or certain professions (in Maharashtra, only jobs) mean a successful life.
 The Maharashtrian middle class nurtures only one ambition – somehow get and stick to a clerical job.
 Away from these beaten tracks, there are many new educational and professional possibilities.
 The new generation should be more and more aware of the possibilities of self-employment.

 Several youngsters unnecessarily nurse a fear-complex about written and especially spoken English.
 Of course, excellent command over English is an essential prerequisite to success in the global competition.
-(Not only English, you must also be fluent in Marathi, Hindi, Kannada, Bengali etc).
+(Not only English, but you must also be fluent in Marathi, Hindi, Kannada, Bengali, etc).
 The Foundation Course will provide you training in that.

 Palvi Youth Festival